Jana (singer): Biography

-Jana's fourth studio album, Ostavi mi drugove (Leave My Friends, 2000), featured the hit songs "Ko visoko leti" (He Who Flies High), "Robinja" (Slave) and the title track.
-It was followed by her fifth release: Prevare do prevare (Affair After Affair, 2001) had the hit songs "Barabar" (Unison) and "Tuge mi dovoljno" (I've had enough pain).
+Jana's fourth studio album, Ostavi mi drugove (Leave Me Friends, 2000), featured the hit songs "Ko visoko leti" (He Who Flies High), "Robinja" (Slave), and the title track.
+It was followed by her fifth release: Prevara do prevare (Affair After Affair, 2001) with the hit songs "Barabar" (Side by Side) and "Tuge mi dovoljno" (I've Had Enough Sorrow).

 For her seventh album, Zidovi (Walls, 2003), she started to work with VIP Production (later renamed BN Music), a label founded and owned by her husband Ivan Todorović.
 It was the first album distributed by VIP Production.

 Jana released three more albums under the label: Malo magije (A Little Magic, 2005), Kući, kući (Home, Home, 2007) and Jana Dva (Jana Two, 2011).

-On 2 November 2006, Jana and her husband had a daughter, Kristina Džulijen Todorović.
+On 2 November 2006, Jana gave birth to her daughter, Kristina Džulijen Todorović.